DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

   <h3>The failure mode</h3>

-  <p>Across several 1B-scale language models, training on a few hundred labeled examples yields near-perfect <em>training</em> accuracy on tasks such as parity, Dyck-2, and cellular automata parity.
-Test accuracy, however, often remains near chance — and this persists even when the amount of training data is substantially increased.</p>
+  <p>Across several 1B-scale language models, training on a few hundred labeled examples often yields near-perfect <em>training</em> accuracy on tasks such as parity, Dyck-2, and cellular-automata parity.
+The test accuracy, however, remains near chance.
+The model has memorized a finite table, not discovered the program that produced it.</p>

+  <p>The same pattern survives larger data sweeps: more examples can make the training fit cleaner without making the learned predictor more algorithmic.
+That is the little tragedy of this setting — the data contains a compact rule, but the learner is not searching in the language where the rule is compact.</p>

   <h3>Why SGD struggles</h3>

-  <p>The statistical query perspective gives a clean explanation.
-For planted $k$-parity over $n$ variables, mini-batch coordinate SGD requires at least:</p>
+  <p>The statistical query perspective gives a clean explanation for the canonical case.
+For planted $k$-parity over $n$ variables, finite-precision mini-batch coordinate SGD needs on the order of</p>

   <div class="eq-highlight">
     $$q = \Omega\!\left(\frac{\sqrt{\binom{n}{k}}}{2^b}\right)$$
   </div>

   <p>fresh examples to achieve nontrivial population error.
-The target rule is simple as a program, but <strong>SGD is the wrong search procedure for this hypothesis class</strong>.
-The difficulty is statistical and fundamental, not a matter of model capacity or hyperparameter tuning.</p>
+The factor $2^b$ reflects numerical precision, and the combinatorial term reflects the hidden support.
+The theorem is not saying parity is impossible; it is saying that <strong>the wrong learner pays for the wrong coordinates</strong>.
+As code, the target is tiny.
+As a gradient signal, it is nearly silent.</p>

   <hr>